TomNiesse/volumio-plugins-sources/README.md

 - In the SSH client, clone this repository by executing `git clone https://github.com/TomNiesse/volumio-plugins-sources`
 - Navigate to the plugin's folder by executing `cd volumio-plugins-sources/lcd_info`
-- Execute the command `volumio plugin install` and wait for it to finish (Volumio 2.x will hang on "Finalizing installation", but the plugin has already been installed successfully; just hit CTRL-C and continue to the next step)
+- Execute the command `volumio plugin install` and wait for it to finish (Volumio 2.x will hang on "Finalizing installation", but the plugin has already been installed successfully; just hit CTRL-C after 5 minutes or so and continue to the next step)
 - Close the SSH connection
 - In the Volumio web interface, go to `Plugins` -> `Installed Plugins` and enable the plugin
 - Restart Volumio